talex-touch/talex-touch/apps/docs/docs/documents/index.md

-# TalexTouch (Polyglot Toolbox)
+# Tuff

-> The "`Polyglot Toolbox`" is the nickname of TalexTouch.
+> The "`Tuff`" is the original app `talex-touch`.

-## What is Polyglot Toolbox?
+## What is Tuff?

-`Polyglot Toolbox` is a powerful desktop application built with modern web technologies including `Electron`, `Vue 3`, and `Vite`.
+`Tuff` is a powerful desktop application built with modern web technologies including `Electron`, `Vue 3`, and `Vite`.
 It integrates a wide range of practical tools and features designed to make your desktop experience smarter, more efficient, and more convenient, ultimately empowering your daily work and life.

 ## Key Features

 ### Plugin Ecosystem

-One of the standout features of `Polyglot Toolbox` is its robust plugin ecosystem.
+One of the standout features of `Tuff` is its robust plugin ecosystem.
 It leverages the innovative `E-TOS` (Enhanced Tool Organization System) technology to independently package each plugin.
 This approach provides a more flexible and streamlined way to select and customize plugins according to your specific needs.

 ### Integrated Tools

-`Polyglot Toolbox` comes with a rich set of built-in tools and features, including:
+`Tuff` comes with a rich set of built-in tools and features, including:

 - **Productivity Tools**: Notes, calendar, clock, countdown timer, task manager
 - **File Management**: File manager, clipboard manager, screenshot tool